Home

 const existingDataMap: Map<string, WithId<Document>> = new Map(

-existingData.map((item) => [createUniqueKey(item, keyFields), item])
+existingData.map((item) => [createUniqueKey(item, keyFields), item]),

 );